Brazil's busiest week for IPOs in years marked by mixed fortunes

 Stronger equity markets and companies' need to fund growth or reduce debt are the "fundamental catalysts in place" sustaining IPO activity in Brazil and Latin America this year, according to Pedro Martins, chief Latin America equity strategist for JPMorgan Securities.

-However, companies seeking to tap the local equity markets face a balancing act: how to offer acceptable risk and return as Brazil enters a third straight year of economic recession and global market turmoil escalates under U.S. President Donald Trump's trade protectionist stance, bankers said.
+However, companies seeking to tap the local equity markets face a balancing act: how to offer acceptable risk and return as Brazil enters a third straight year of economic recession, political risks remain elevated and global trade protectionism gains steam under U.S. President Donald Trump, bankers said.

 The mixed results of this week's IPOs may shed light on how a list of long-awaited listings should come to market.
 Those companies include airline Azul Linhas Aéreas Brasileiras SA, securities firm XP Investimentos SA and the Brazilian unit of France's Carrefour SA.